sachagd/YoutubeDownloader/README.md

 1. **Download the** [local component](https://github.com/sachagd/YoutubeDownloader/releases/download/v1.2) **and unzip it.
 Do not execute `main.exe`.**

-   **Warning:** `main.exe` is flagged as a Trojan by Windows Defender because from its perspective it is a random exe that downloads content from the internet.
+   **Warning:** The executable provided in the releases are flagged as a Trojan by Windows Defender because there are unsigned.
 As a result, `init.bat` runs a command to exclude its folder from Defender scans.
 Proceed means that you completely trust me; otherwise, download the source code to use it directly or build the project yourself.

 2. **Run `init.bat` as Administrator**
    - Excludes the folder from Defender